Disability and Inclusion

 We currently have:

-• A quiet room is available on request
+• A quiet room is available - ask reception when you arrive

 • Information boards